 Objective 3: Survey field-collected SWD for associations with plant pathogenic fungi.

-Overall rates of fungal propagules acquisition and vectoring persistence were high under no-choice laboratory conditions.
+Overall rates of fungal propagule acquisition and persistence were high under no-choice laboratory conditions.
 When exposed to sporulating Botrytis or Cladosporium cultures, adult flies acquired fungal propagules on their cuticle as well as within their alimentary canal (Objective 1a; Figures 1-2).
 In concurrent vectoring assays (Objective 1b), SWD also demonstrated an ability to vector Botrytis and Cladosporium to sterile media through the 72 hour time point (Table 1).
 SWD from the untreated control (sterile PDA) did not acquire or vector Botrytis and Cladosporium propagules at any time point, confirming that our colony was not contaminated with either fungi at the time of these experiments.

-We observed no significant differences in vectoring ability between male and female SWD, so all data on fungal propagules incidence and density were pooled between sexes.
+We observed no differences in vectoring ability between male and female SWD, so all data on fungal propagules incidence and density were pooled across sex.
 100% of SWD exposed to Cladosporium scored positive for carrying propagules on their cuticle through the 48 hours post exposure time point; by the 72 hour time point, that number dropped to 87.5 ± 8.5% (Figure 1).
-Similarly for Botrytis, 100% of all flies tested scored positive for carrying fungal propagules on their cuticle, compared with 734.2 ± 192.1 CFUs/mL within their gut (Figure 1).
-We observed significant differences in the density of external and internal Cladosporium propagules acquired over time, with the highest fungal loads for both locations seen 0-hours post exposure (Figure 1).
-The decrease in external CFUs over time likely stems from grooming behavior commonly observed in SWD and other Drosophila.
-Similarly, the decrease in internal fungi may reflect either spore degradation and/or passage through the digestive tract.
+Similarly for Botrytis, 100% of all flies tested scored positive for carrying fungal propagules on their cuticle through the 72 hour time point (Figure 1).
+We observed significant reductions in the density of externally accumulated Botrytis (F3,15 = 18.145, P < 0.001) and Cladosporium (F3,15 = 9.2145, P = 0.001063) over time, a pattern that may stem from grooming behavior commonly observed in SWD and other species of Drosophila.

-As fungal priority increased, oviposition rates decreased across all treatments, including the control raspberry agar (Figure 3).
-This suggests that incubating raspberry agar at room temperature reduces its host quality for SWD, regardless of whether Botrytis or Cladosporium is present.
+Preliminary oviposition trials were conducted in 2018.
+Overall, oviposition rates were highly variably across replicates and may have been influenced by both the fungal treatment and the number of days plates were incubated.
+Across all fungal treatments, including the untreated control, oviposition rates decreased as the incubation time increased.
+This suggests that incubating raspberry agar at room temperature reduced its quality as an oviposition substrate for SWD, regardless of whether Botrytis or Cladosporium was present.
 This, combined with the high variability in oviposition rates, prevented us from determining the extent to which fungal priority impacts host quality for SWD.

 Education & Outreach Activities and Participation Summary